 For more on the topic of racial justice, including action items and legislative updates, visit the Religious Action Center of Reform Judaism's racial justice page.

 The Religious Action Center of Reform Judaism has created discussion guides for several social justice-themed books, including three on topics related to racial justice.
-Learn more about how to start a social justice book club to discuss these books and the topics explored within as a group.
+Learn more about how to start a social justice book club to discuss these books and the topics explored within them as a group.

 Here are additional books that touch on these topics.